 According to an article in The Washington Post, a lawsuit was filed in an Atlanta Federal Court claiming that Wells Fargo, Bank of America, J.P.
-Morgan Chase, and GMAC Mortgage "defrauded veterans and taxpayers out of hundreds of millions of dollars."
-Attorneys for veterans say the financers used illegal fees associated with refinancing loans to establish the fraud.
+Morgan Chase, and GMAC Mortgage "defrauded veterans and taxpayers out of hundreds of millions of dollars." representatives for veterans say the financers used illegal fees associated with refinancing loans to establish the fraud.

 The home loans in question are those the Department of Veterans Affairs (VA) guarantees.
 The lawsuit describes the companies' actions as "a brazen scheme to defraud both our nation's veterans and the United States treasury."